 For example, I know a guy in Vegas named Josh.
 I met him way back when on day one of my interview for the mega church that ultimately brought me and my wife to Vegas.

-He was serving and still serves as an IMAG producer (live video production - not my technical schtick, but if it's yours, stick with it like Josh does) on the weekends for this mega church.
+He was serving as an IMAG producer (live video production - not my technical schtick, but if it's yours, stick with it like Josh does) on the weekends for this mega church.

 Josh has and still teaches me a valuable lesson: over-communicate even the "obvious" details.